PLM Interest Group

 The term 'PLM Best Practice' is widely misused.
 There are many claims of "Best Practice" to be found, but none of them have ever been validated.
 The term is often applied by vendors and advisors to mean "what we think is a good idea".

-It should be the aim of every PLM implementation to have real, financial, factual metrics in place across the whole enterprise.
+It must be the aim of every PLM implementation to have real, financial, factual metrics in place across the whole enterprise.
 This will transform the perception that PLM does not do any quantifiable good for the business.
 Not only do metrics prove the Benefits of PLM, but they enable much more informed decision-making about PLM strategy and development.

 The starting point is to predict the financial benefits that will be gained from new PLM projects, and then to show that these have been achieved on completion.
 The longer-term goal is to establish a financial management environment that reaches to Board level and that integrates PLM strategy with the long-term strategy of the whole company.
+The PLMIG Financial PLM methodology provides the tools to achieve this.

 In Advanced PLM, the entire lifecycle needs to be covered with equal emphasis, from cradle to grave - not just the areas that are under the PLM Manager's immediate control.